The Branches of the Army

 - Health Services

-The United States Army offers many opportunities to college students through ROTC to a commission in the Army.
-The Reserve Officers’ Training Course (ROTC) offers possibilities for prior service military personnel, Army reservists and National Guardsmen, undergraduate students, and even graduate students to earn a commission at the rank of Second Lieutenant after completion of a college degree.
+The United States Army offers many opportunities to college students through the Reserve Officers' Training Corps (ROTC).
+ROTC provides possibilities for prior service military personnel, Army Reservists and National Guardsmen, undergraduate students, and even graduate students to earn a commission at the rank of Second Lieutenant after completion of a college degree.
 The rank of Second Lieutenant, a Gold Bar, signifies a Leader and Officer in the United States Army, one of the most respected professions in America.

 One may think of ROTC as simply a series of college classes beginning with 1000 level classes and ending with 4000 level classes.
-Generally, incoming freshman (termed MS 1s) with no prior military experience enter the program by taking Introduction to Military Science (MSCI 1111) and Mountaineering (MSCI 1510).
-Assuming normal academic progression, the student enters their MS II year as an academic sophomore, MS III as an academic junior, and MS IV as an academic senior.
+Generally, incoming freshman (termed MS I's) with no prior military experience enter the program by taking Introduction to Military Science (MILS 1101) and Military Science Lab (MILS 5000).
+Assuming normal academic progression, the student will enter the MS II year as an academic sophomore, MS III as an academic junior, and MS IV as an academic senior.
 The MS I and MS II students are introduced to the Army Culture and principles therein, such as uniform wear, drill and ceremonies, basic land navigation skills, and rifle marksmanship.
-The MS IIIs, however, are found in local forests learning and applying small unit infantry tactics, refining land navigation skills and, most importantly, practicing leadership--the foundation of Army ROTC.
+The MS III's, however, are found in local forests learning and applying small unit infantry tactics, refining land navigation skills and most importantly, practicing leadership--the foundation of Army ROTC.